tulamili/App-12567834/README.md

-The command `12567834' yields the character strings which specifies how to enter the page number specification so that every printed paper contains four pages from the original PDF in sequential order.
+The command `12567834' yields the character strings which specifies how to set the page number specification so that every printed paper contains four pages from the original PDF in sequential order.

-This is to avoid that, for a 8-page pdf file, the page numbering order of the papers from a printer for the booklet printing is, usually, 1,2,7,8,3,4,5,6 not in 1,2,3,4,5,6,7.8. - By running a command sentence `12345678 8' you get 1-2,5-8,3-4 that can easily be copy and pasted into the page number specification to the printing menu so that you get the printed paper to be folded into a booklet with a page numbering
+This is to avoid that, for a 8-page pdf file, the page numbering order of the papers from a printer for the booklet printing is, usually, 1,2,7,8,3,4,5,6 not in 1,2,3,4,5,6,7.8.

+By running a command sentence
+`12345678 8' you get 1-2,5-8,3-4 that can easily be copy and pasted into the page number specification to the printing menu so that you get the printed paper to be folded into a booklet with a page numbering